Duration of detention

 The law provides different maximum time limits for detention depending on the applicable ground.

-• The general time limit for border detention is 18 months.[1]
+• The maximum time limit for territorial detention is 18 months.[1]

 • Territorial pre-removal detention under Article 59 of the Aliens Act may be imposed for a maximum of 18 months.[3]

-• Territorial detention of asylum seekers under Article 59b of the Aliens Act may be imposed initially for four weeks, subject to the possibility of extension by another two weeks.[4]
+• Territorial detention of asylum applicants under Article 59b of the Aliens Act may be imposed initially for four weeks, subject to the possibility of extension by another two weeks.[4]

-The available figures do not distinguish asylum seekers from other immigrants.
-In the first half of 2020, the average border detention period was around three weeks.[6]
-The average duration for territorial detention was 41 days in 2019, 34 days in 2021 and 29 days in 2022.[7]
+The available figures for the duration of detention do not distinguish asylum applicants from other immigrants.
+The average duration for territorial detention was 41 days in 2019, 34 days in 2021, 29 days in 2022, 39 in 2023 and 45 in 2024.[6]

 [1] Article 59(7) Aliens Act